bipinKrishnan/ml-recipe-book/_ner_chapter.md

 )
 ```

 We now need a metric to measure the performance of our model after each epoch.
-We will use the ```seqeval``` framework for this, using which we can get the f1-score, precision, recall and overall accuracy.
+We will use the 'seqeval' framework for this, which gives the f1-score, precision, recall and overall accuracy.
 You can install it by running ```pip install seqeval``` on your terminal.

-For calculating the metrics, we need to pass in the predictions and corresponding labels in string format to ```seqeval```, just like shown below:
+For calculating the metrics, we need to pass in the predictions and corresponding labels in string format to seqeval, just like shown below:

 ```python
 from datasets import load_metric